easystats/correlation/paper/paper.md

 - **Distance correlation**: Distance correlation measures both linear and non-linear association between two random variables or random vectors.
 This is in contrast to Pearson's correlation, which can only detect linear association between two random variables.

-- **Percentage bend correlation**: Introduced by Wilcox (1994), it is based on a down-weight of a specified percentage of marginal observations deviating from the median (by default, 20%).
+- **Percentage bend correlation**: Introduced by Wilcox (1994), it is based on a down-weight of a specified percentage of marginal observations deviating from the median (by default, 20 percent).

 - **Shepherd's Pi correlation**: Equivalent to a Spearman's rank correlation after outliers removal (by means of bootstrapped Mahalanobis distance).